Knee pain can stall your squat progress, or even derail it altogether. A common question our readers ask is:

 What To Do When Experiencing Knee Pain When Squatting?

-Based on the biopsychosocial model of pain, there are several ways that you can modify your training program, technique, and environment, in order to reduce the amount of pain you’re experiencing.
-Once we can rule out that the pain isn’t caused by a fracture or tumor, then the goal is to get back to squatting in a “pain-free” way as quickly as possible.
+There are several ways that you can modify your training program, technique, and environment, in order to reduce the amount of pain you're experiencing.
+Once we can rule out that the pain isn't caused by a fracture or tumor, then the goal is to get back to squatting in a “pain-free” way as quickly as possible.

 Physical Modification When Experiencing Pain